Laboratory

 © alvarez/iStockphoto.com

 Steadily increasing longevity is both an impressive achievement and a major challenge for the developed world.
 Continued improvements in life expectancy inevitably contribute to population aging, and are expected to strongly decrease the worker-to-non-worker ratio.
-The extent to which increasing longevity is good news at the individual and societal level depends on the answers to two key questions.
+The extent to which increasing longevity is good news at the individual and societal level depends on the answers to three key questions.
 First, are the extra years of life spent in good or in poor health?
-Second, how is increasing longevity distributed between work and retirement?
-Research being conducted at the laboratory of Population Health focuses on these two questions.
+Second, what factors influence the health status, and how does this vary over the life course and across sociodemographic and spatiotemporal contexts?
+Three, how can health be measured, and which methods, models, and measures are most suitable for the analysis of population health?
+Research being conducted at the laboratory of Population Health focuses on these three questions.
 Detailed Description

 Selected Publications